CHAPTER 1 Outrageous Patriarchal historiography: This is what Historians are Concealing

 the opportunity to make their own judgments. « (Walter Torbrügge)

-Is Patriarchy an Advancement in Humanity?
+Patriarchy does not represent an Advancement in Humanity

 »History is generally understood as an evolutionary advancement from the backwardness of Stone Age humans to the sophistication of the moderns.
-The anthropologist Marshall Sahlins (Stone Age Economics, 1972) challenges this view, arguing that Stone Age communities were, in fact, the ›original affluent society‹, in that they had more than sufficient means to meet their modest needs.
+The anthropologist Marshall Sahlins (›Stone Age Economics‹, 1972) challenges this view, arguing that Stone Age communities were, in fact, the ›original affluent society‹, in that they had more than sufficient means to meet their modest needs.
 So-called primitive societies should not be understood as failed attempts at being civilized; rather they should be understood for their incredible adaptive abilities to learn how best to prevail, in any given place and time, through the co-creation of a cultural way of being.
-Based on how fruitfully primitives lived, civilized societies have much to learn from them about the importance of nurturing community culture in preference over individualism and economic advancement. « (Cormac Russell, author of ›Looking back to look forward‹ 2015)
+Based on how fruitfully primitives lived, civilized societies have much to learn from them about the importance of nurturing community culture in preference over individualism and economic advancement. « (Cormac Russell, ›Looking back to look forward‹ 2015)

-Although historians may have endeavored to provide unprejudiced information on all aspects of world affairs, the historiography is largely based on very one-sided hagiographies.
-All too often, the historians’ desire is noticeable, to uphold the dogmatic patriarchal ›ever-so-myths›, to oversee and downplay aggressive expansionism, narcissistic self-exaggeration, delusions of grandeur, sadism, thirst for power and glory, brutality, corruption, unscrupulousness and court them by pathetic phrases.
+Although historians may have endeavored to provide unprejudiced information on all aspects of world affairs, historiography is largely based on very one-sided hagiographies.
+All too often, the historians’ desire is noticeable, to uphold the dogmatic patriarchal ›ever-so-myths›, to oversee and downplay aggressive expansionism, narcissistic self-exaggeration, delusions of grandeur, sadism, thirst for power and glory, brutality, corruption, unscrupulousness and court them with pathetic phrases.

 »The increasing archaeological evidence of the matriarchal origin of our society